 We’re promised some perfect BBQ weather in the next few weeks.
 So Aldi couldn’t have timed its latest launch any better.
-Available to pre-order from 29th April, and to buy online from the 3rd May, the Aldi Kamado BBQ is one impressive outdoor oven.
+Available to pre-order now the Aldi Kamado BBQ is one impressive outdoor oven.
 In fact, it’s set to rival the Big Green Egg, which most grill aficionados rate as the ultimate charcoal BBQ.

 Need a new grill?
 See our buying guide to the best BBQs